 As we learned in a recent UN report, protection of seagrasses is key to building resilience to climate change.
 Seagrass meadows are among the most common coastal habitats on Earth.
 They provide a number of critical services to coastal communities that include: nurturing fish populations; weakening storm surges; filtering pathogens and pollution out of seawater; and capturing and storing huge volumes of carbon.
 But threats to seagrass and a lack of policy and protection have caused the loss of 29% of seagrass coverage worldwide in the last 100 years.

-Join us for a webinar to learn about a new Seagrass Payment for Ecosystem Services (PES) guide that explores how community groups can use PES to fund and facilitate seagrass conservation projects.
-Seagrass experts, Robyn Shilland and Mark Huxham, will provide best-practice guidance on planning, funding, and facilitating a community carbon-based PES project.
-Anne Wanjiru, Social Impact Officer for Kenya Marine and Fisheries Research Institute, will show us what this work looks like on the ground through Mikoko Pamoja, a community-led mangrove and seagrass conservation and restoration project based in southern Kenya.
-Register.
+Learn about a new Seagrass Payment for Ecosystem Services (PES) guide that explores how community groups can use PES to fund and facilitate seagrass conservation projects.
+Seagrass experts, Robyn Shilland and Mark Huxham, provide best-practice guidance on planning, funding, and facilitating a community carbon-based PES project.
+Anne Wanjiru, Social Impact Officer for Kenya Marine and Fisheries Research Institute, shows what this work looks like on the ground through Mikoko Pamoja, a community-led mangrove and seagrass conservation and restoration project based in southern Kenya.

 - Protecting Seagrass Through Payments for Ecosystem Services: A Community Guide (English, French, and Spanish)

 - Out of the Blue: The Value of Seagrasses to the Environment and to People